developer-zebra/developer-zebra-site/src/datawedge/8-0/guide/api/setconfig/index.md

 * **APP_ALREADY_ASSOCIATED -** An attempt was made to associate an app that was already associated with another Profile
 * **OPERATION_NOT_ALLOWED -** An attempt was made to rename or delete a protected Profile or to associate an app with Profile0
 * **RESULT_ACTION_RESULT_CODE_EMPTY_RULE_NAME -** Rule name empty or undefined in `ADF_RULE` bundle
+* **UNLICENSED_FEATURE -** An attempt was made to call SetConfig or Switch Scanner Params API to change the scanning mode to MultiBarcode or NextGen SimulScan on an unlicensed [Zebra Professional-series device](../../licensing).

 Also see the [Result Codes guide](../resultinfo) for more information.